 Biomedical Informatics Senior Research Specialist UIC Center for Clinical and Translational Science The Biomedical Informatics Senior Research Specialist contributes to the conceptualization, design, development and delivery of biomedical informatics research projects, addressing all areas of clinical and translational science for the Center for Clinical & Translational Science (CCTS).
 This

-Eosinophilic esophagitis, eosinophilic gastritis, eosinophilic gastroenteritis and eosinophilic colitis are disorders in which a type of immune cells (called eosinophils) build up in the digestive tract, causing tissue damage to the esophagus, stomach or colon.
-These disorders are painful and lifelong, and they make it hard or impossible for people to eat many or all foods.
-The Consortium of
+Eosinophilic esophagitis, eosinophilic gastritis, eosinophilic gastroenteritis, and eosinophilic colitis are disorders in which a type of immune cell (called eosinophils) builds up in the digestive tract, causing gastrointestinal tissue damage.
+These disorders are painful, lifelong, and make it hard or impossible for people to eat many or all foods.
+The Consortium of Eosinophilic Gastrointestinal

 The Brain Vascular Malformation Consortium (BVMC) focuses on three rare brain conditions: familial cerebral cavernous malformation (CCM), Sturge-Weber syndrome (SWS), and hereditary hemorrhagic telangiectasia (HHT).
-These disorders are poorly understood, are costly to manage, and can cause serious complications such as hemorrhages, seizures, and problems with spinal cord, nerve or brain function
+These disorders are poorly understood, costly to manage, and can cause serious complications such as hemorrhages, seizures, and problems with spinal cord, nerve or brain function.
+Over

 - October 06, 2020Story Transcript “It was not my intent to be involved at all, ever.”
 Bonnie Blue is Chicago’s first COVID-19 vaccine participant and one of more than 25,000 people who have volunteered for the Moderna vaccine trial so far.
 She didn’t intend to volunteer, but the rising death toll and an opportunity to save lives changed her mind.
 Blue says, “My people typically are not very trustful, but what I’m